jupyterlite/jupyterlite/docs/howto/deployment/github-pages.md

 ## Inspecting the new version of the website

-Download the artifacts and extract it locally.
+Download the artifact and extract it locally.
 Open a new terminal and run the following command to start a local web server:

 ```bash